LispCookbook/cl-cookbook/strings.md

    There's junk in this string: " 42 is forty-two".
 ~~~

-PARSE-INTEGER doesn't understand radix specifiers like #X, nor is there a
+`parse-integer` doesn't understand radix specifiers like `#X`, nor is there a
 built-in function to parse other numeric types.
-You could use READ-FROM-STRING
+You could use `read-from-string`
+in this case.

+## To any number: read-from-string

-in this case, but be aware that the full reader is in effect if you're using
+Be aware that the full reader is in effect if you're using this
-this function.
+function.
+This can lead to vulnerability issues.

 ~~~lisp
 * (read-from-string "#X23")